-Asia stocks inch up after Wall Street's gains, oil prices slide
+Asia stocks edge down on Europe bank woes, lower oil

+But the relief gave way to angst about the European financial sector, which is gripped by worries over the health of Deutsche Bank (DBKGn.DE), whose shares hit a record low overnight.

-TOKYO Asian stocks edged up early on Wednesday following an overnight rise for U.S. stocks, while reduced hopes that a meeting of major producers would reduce a oversupply weighed heavily on crude oil prices.
+Sagging oil, weighed down by waning hopes that a meeting of producers would reduce oversupply, also soured sentiment.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.1 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was down 0.1 percent, erasing earlier modest gains.

+South Korea's Kospi .KS11 fell 0.4 percent and Shanghai .SSEC lost 0.2 percent.
+Australian stocks were flat.

-Australian stocks were up 0.5 percent while South Korea's Kospi .KS11 was flat.
-Japan's Nikkei .N225 was last down 1.1 percent.
+Japan's Nikkei .N225 underperformed and was last down 1.5 percent.
+Japanese stocks were dogged by threats of a robust yen, which hurts exporters' earnings.

+"By looking at the current dollar-yen levels, companies will likely have no choice but to lower their dollar-yen assumptions at their mid-year earnings releases," said Norihiro Fujito, a senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities in Tokyo.

-Overnight, the Dow .DJI rose 0.7 percent and Nasdaq .IXIC added 0.9 percent.
-A perceived win by Democrat Hillary Clinton over Republican Donald Trump at the first presidential debate gave broader support to equities, although sliding oil prices were a drag on the energy sector.
+Overnight, the Dow .DJI rose 0.7 percent and Nasdaq .IXIC added 0.9 percent on broader support to equities following the presidential debate, though gains were capped by weakness in the energy sector.

 Oil fell about 3 percent on Tuesday after Saudi Arabia and Iran dashed market expectations that the two major OPEC producers would find a compromise this week at a meeting in Algiers to help ease a global glut of crude.
 [O/R]

-U.S. crude CLc1 had crawled up 0.45 percent to $44.87 a barrel early on Wednesday, the final day of the Sept.
+U.S. crude CLc1 had crawled up 0.1 percent to $44.72 a barrel on Wednesday, the final day of the Sept.
 26-28 International Energy Forum gathering.

 With oil prices having dropped to less than half of their 2014 highs, the Algiers talks are OPEC's second attempt at an output agreement after a failed round in Qatar in April.